aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/qr-and-micro-qr-barcodes/_index.md

 <p align="center"><img src="qrencodemodeutfbom.png"></p>

 ### ***ECIEncoding*** Mode
 In the *ECIEncoding* data encoding mode, input data are processed using one of the encodings specified in [*QrECIEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/qrparameters/properties/qreciencoding).
 The present library implementation includes all well-known charset encodings.
 In addition, the extended channel interpretation identifier that corresponds to the current encoding is set.
 In this way, information about the way of decoding barcode data is passed to decoders.
 The *QrECIEncoding.UTF8* mode is the most preferable.
-The code sample given below explains how to set *ECIEncoding* encoding mode.
+The code sample given below explains how to set the *ECIEncoding* encoding mode.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.QR, "Aspose常に先を行く");